uyen-huynh2808/fraud-detection-finance/README.md

 ## Data Used

-This project uses synthetic financial transaction data generated via the **Faker** Python library.
+This project uses synthetic financial transaction data generated via the Faker Python library.
 The data simulates realistic behavior of users, merchants, and transactions — mimicking real-world online payment and banking activity — but does not include any actual private or sensitive user information.

 Faker continuously generates streaming data that mimics:

 - Customers making payments

 - Merchant identifiers

-- Timestamps and transaction metadata
+- Risk-related metadata: age, gender, VPN/proxy usage, international flag

-- Legitimate vs. fraudulent behavior patterns
+- Transaction characteristics: amount, transaction hour, location and device scores

 > **Note:**
 > A batch of synthetic data (e.g., 50,000–100,000 rows) is generated offline using Faker and used to train the initial fraud detection model.
 This ensures the model has a labeled dataset with a balanced mix of legitimate and fraudulent transactions for accurate learning.
 Once deployed, the model can be periodically retrained using historical data collected from the real-time stream.